nhladick/pairdb/README.md

 * Pairdb does not accept the tab character within an input string.
 * This tool is currently intended for use on Unix/Linux systems, as it depends on the /dev/urandom device file and POSIX functions included in unistd.h.
 * Pairdb is intended for use with relatively small data sets.

+## Limitations and Future Improvements
+In the current implementation, when a table is updated, pairdb writes the entire table to disk when saving rather than updating only the data that have changed.
+For small tables, the performance penalty is not noticeable, but a future version of pairdb should address this limitation.

+Each table within the program is implemented with a hash table that uses linear probing.
+The hash table is doubled in size when the load factor (number of table buckets used / total table buckets) exceeds 0.65.
+In the future, I would like to implement quadratic probing ensuring all hash table buckets will be covered by the chosen quadratic function, as this would likely improve performance relative to linear probing.